MimShara1/Analysis-of-Relationship-among-NDVI-Temperature-Precipitation-and-NDBI/README.md

 The objectives of this project are:
-I) To calculate the different vegetation trends NDVI, EVI and SAVI II)To Calculte Built-up Density ratio NDBI
+I) To calculate the different vegetation trends NDVI, EVI and SAVI II)To Calculate Built-up Density ratio NDBI
-III)To analyse temperature and precipitation trend for a particular time range IV) To analyse reltionship among Vegetation trends,Temperature, Precipitatiopn and NDBI.
+III)To analyse temperature and precipitation trend for a particular time range IV) To analyse relationship among Vegetation trends,Temperature, Precipitatiopn and NDBI.